MystenLabs/sui/doc/in-progress/custom-upgrade-policy.md

   on the change or stop using the package if they disagree.
 - The key may get lost.

-Ideally when a package goes live it is made **immutable**.
-This is done by using `sui::package::make_immutable` to burn its `UpgradeCap`, and prevents any further changes, but the reality is that in many cases package creators may want to retain an ability to upgrade their package in future to fix bugs, or add new features.
-In those cases, some safety and security can be maintained for the package creator and users through **custom upgrade policies**.
+This security risk can be eliminated by making a package **immutable** when it goes live (using `sui::package::make_immutable` to burn its `UpgradeCap`) but this prevents future bugfixes and new features being added, which may not be practical.

+**Custom upgrade policies** maintain safety and security for the package creator and its users while preserving the ability to make changes to live packages.
+They protect `UpgradeCap` access behind arbitrary Move code and allow upgrades to be authorized on a case-by- -case basis by issuing `UpgradeTicket`s.

 ## Overview